LiveTex/Node-Pg/README.md

 #### pg.escapeString:`string`

-Escape strings in sql queries.
+Escapes strings in sql queries.
 For string escape we use <a href="http://goo.gl/X43TE">dollar-quoting</a>.

 Arguments: